-There was 100% participation by providers in completing the Day (non-residential) settings self-assessment and 100% participation by providers in completing the Residential settings self-assessment.
+There was 100% participation by providers in completing the Day (non-residential) settings selfassessment and 100% participation by providers in completing the Residential settings selfassessment.

-3.3.1 C4 Individual Facilities/Settings Assessment.
+C4 Individual Facilities/Settings Assessment.
 As individual facilities are assessed and reviewed, SCDHHS will compile that data to submit to CMS.
 Upon completion, SCDHHS will be able to show what percentage of facilities, by type, meet the settings criteria and what percentage do not.
 The review is anticipated to be completed by December 30, 2016, with anticipated submission to CMS in an amended Statewide Transition Plan by February 17, 2017.

-To date, SCDHHS has gathered preliminary information from the Initial C5 Assessment (see page 31), the C4 provider self-assessment, and selected site visits conducted with the Technical Assistance Collaborative (TAC), Inc. (see page 33).
+To date, SCDHHS has gathered preliminary information from the Initial C5 Assessment (see page 28), the C4 provider self-assessment, and selected site visits conducted with the Technical Assistance Collaborative (TAC), Inc. (see page 29).
 Based on that information, SCDHHS estimates that the following number of settings fall into the following categories.